elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 ![CS2107-9-4.PNG]({{site.baseurl}}/img/CS2107-9-4.PNG)

+> There is a security risk for strings such as strncpy because the user can fill up the entire buffer without putting a null at the end of the string

 #### Null Byte Injection
 - A CA may accept a host name containing null character
-- For example: luminus.nus.edu.sg\0.attacker.com
+- For example: luminus.nus.edu.sg**\0**.attacker.com
 - The verifer who use both string representation convention to verify the cert might be vulnerable

 ATTACK:
-1. The attacker registered the following domain name, and purchased a valid certificate with the domain name from some CA: luminus.nus.edu.sg\0.attacker.com
+1. The attacker registered the following domain name, and purchased a **valid certificate** with the domain name from some CA: luminus.nus.edu.sg\0.attacker.com
-2. The attacker set up a spoof Luminus website on another web server
+2. The attacker set up a **spoofed Luminus website** on another web server
-3. The attacker directed a victims to the spoofed web server (e.g by controlling the physical layer or social engineering)
+3. The attacker **directed** a victims to the spoofed web server (e.g by controlling the physical layer or social engineering)
 4. When visiting the spoofed web server, the victim's browser:
 	- Find the web server in the certificate is valid: based on the non NULL termination representation
-    - Compares and display the address as luminus.nus.edu.sg: based on NULL termination represesntation
+    - Compares and**display the address as luminus.nus.edu.sg**: based on NULL termination represesntation

 ![CS2107-9-5.PNG]({{site.baseurl}}/img/CS2107-9-5.PNG)
 ![CS2107-9-6.PNG]({{site.baseurl}}/img/CS2107-9-6.PNG)